phrp720/aw-sync-suite/README.md

     cd aw-sync-center
     docker-compose -f docker-compose-default.yaml up

 This will start the necessary services to collect and visualize the data.
+> [!IMPORTANT]
-If you want to protect the Prometheus endpoints with Bearer token authentication read more [here](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-center#prometheus-with-nginx-secure-setup).
+> If you want to protect the exposed Prometheus endpoints with Bearer token authentication read more [here](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-center#prometheus-with-nginx-secure-setup).
 ### 3. Configure and Run aw-sync-agent (On Each Computer)

 On each computer you want to track ActivityWatch data from, go to the `aw-sync-agent` folder and configure the `aw-sync-agent.yaml` file to specify the Prometheus endpoint and any other settings.